ECMWFCode4Earth/tales-of-drought/handbook/chapters/05-notebook-time-machine/index.md

 Optionally, statistical analysis will be performed to quantitatively describe changes in drought severity and coverage.

-## Distribution of drought conditions
-Histograms will be used to show the distribution of SPEI scores across different regions or globally in the selected year.
-This will help illustrate how widespread severe drought conditions were and identify the most commonly occurring drought severity levels.

-### Technical implementation:
-Calculate the frequency of different SPEI categories (e.g., mild, moderate, severe, extreme) and plot these as a histogram.
-Compare distributions between selected regions or years to highlight differences.

 ## Monthly and seasonal drought patterns
-Heat maps can visualize how drought conditions vary by month or season within a selected year.
+Heatmaps can visualize how drought conditions vary by month or season within a selected year.
 This is particularly useful for showing how drought develops or recedes over time, which can be crucial for understanding seasonal impacts on agriculture and water resources.

 ### Technical Implementation:
 Organize SPEI data into a matrix format representing months or seasons.